What is assault

 - Applying direct or indirect force to someone without their consent.

-- Threatening another person by act or gesture to the degree that they have reasonable belief the person will or can follow through with the threat.
+- Threatening another person by act or gesture to the degree that they have a reasonable belief the person will or can follow through with the threat.

 - Accosting, begging, or impeding a person while openly carrying a weapon.

 Although assault does not require physical touching, it does require intent.
 An accidental bump of altercation doesn’t constitute assault.

 Toronto assault lawyers are tasked with defending a number of different types of assault charges.
 Some of these include:

 - Assault causing bodily harm

 Assault causing bodily harm occurs when the accused commits an assault that causes bodily harm to another.
 It is a statutory offence punishable by up to 10 years in prison.

 The Government of Canada defines bodily harm as, “Any hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.”

 The definition does not provide a concrete set of injuries that constitute bodily harm.
 But over the years the Courts have said at times brushing and scratches can constitute bodily harm.
 It entirely depends on the context and facts of the incident.